oobabooga/text-generation-webui/README.md

 #### How it works

 The script creates a folder called `installer_files` where it sets up a Conda environment using Miniconda.
-The installation is self-contained: if you want to reinstall, just delete `installer_files` and run the start script again.

-To launch the webui in the future after it is already installed, run the same `start` script.

 #### Running commands